kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > *"...That girl—Flicker, we called her—she never looked hungry, even when she was.
 She had this way of looking through you."*

 > *"She taught us things without saying them.
 Like how to cough once before a false shift report.
-How to tell the difference between VAP officers and asset contractors by the shape of their boots.
+How to tell the difference between corrective officers and legislative officers by the shape of their boots.
 How to leave messages in the scent-coding of cleaning fluid."*

 > _"After her, it stopped being about escape.
 It started being about inheritance.
 About building something **they couldn’t flatten.**"_